cameronridderikhoff/BioInformatics_Protiens_Peptides/README.md

-# BioInformatics_Protiens_Peptides
+# BioInformatics for Proteins and Peptides
-# Written and created by Cameron Ridderikhoff
+Written and created by Cameron Ridderikhoff
-# For Dr. Glen Ulrig, at the University of Alberta
+For Dr. Glen Ulrig, at the University of Alberta